graphprotocol/example-subgraphs/README.md

-# Example Subgraphs
+# Example Subgraph

-A collection of subgraph examples to help developers get started with The Graph.
+Example subgraphs have been moved to the [Graph Tooling repository](https://github.com/graphprotocol/graph-tooling/tree/main/examples)

-Please see [the documentation](https://thegraph.com/docs) for more information.
+For more information see the docs on https://thegraph.com/docs/.